nus-cs2103-AY2021S2/tp/docs/team/ruixiong2211.md

 ## Project: CakeCollate

 CakeCollate is a desktop order book application used for tracking cake orders.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.
+CakeCollate is based on the AddressBook-Level3 project (AB3) created by the [SE-EDU initiative](https://se-education.org).

 ## Summary of Contributions